 - Agree to the search: If they say, "I'd like to search your vehicle." respond with "Absolutely, you're doing your job and I respect that."
 And lead into the vehicle search

 - Build rapport: Have a map easy to relate to talk about your trip.
 Have cards made up picture of the car and people.
 It gives you something to talk about as you're leading them through your vehicle

 This is a simple rule of thumb, but if you travel, your journey begins when you leave home, not when you get to your destination.
 The entire thing is part of your trip and experience.
 A small shift in your thinking here can give you more patience and appreciate for the unexpected delays that WILL come with travel.

 Some practical ways you can apply this to your border crossing:

 - Compliment them: You are traveling to their country for a reason, so why not share it?
 You are excited to go to a specific destination, try the wonderful food, everyone is so nice and helpful, etc. Compliment and share why you are there

 - Make time: If you're not in a huge rush you'll be kinder and more patient.
 Border crossing take time.
-If you go in with that assumption, than you're seeing how the checkpoint in itself is part of a journey--it's an other opportunity to get to know people from the country, understand their rules and customs, and it can be enjoyable
+If you go in with that assumption, you will see how the checkpoint itself is part of the journey--it's another opportunity to get to know people from the country, understand their rules and customs, and it can be enjoyable

 Border crossings and check-points are necessary evil of travel.
 In fact, they are a part of the traveling process.
 See it as a way to meet more people you wouldn't otherwise interact with.
 Be friendly and represent your country and humanity well.
 You might be surprised how a 4-hour process is condensed to a much smaller timeframe.